 - Roll each round and smooth with your hands.

-- Combine all ingredients in a bowl, and mix until you have a small crumble.
+- To make the homemade coating, combine all ingredients in a bowl, and mix until you have a small crumble.
 You will have more than you need.

-- Roll each protein ball in the crumb, pressing lightly to coat.
+- With either coating, just roll each protein ball in the crumb, pressing lightly to coat.

 - Protein balls store well on the counter for 1 day.
 Or in freezer for a month.
 Don't refrigerate or they will dry out.